 Delve into the rarely visited Yukon Territory, where whaling once thrived and an abundance of wildlife still reigns supreme

-Enjoy the convenience of A&K charter flights to Kangerlussuaq and from Anadyr, that begin and end in North America
+Enjoy the convenience of A&K charter flights to Kangerlussuaq and from Nome, that begin and end in North America

 Arrive in Montreal, Quebec’s European-style city.
 Transfer to your hotel before meeting your local guide for an afternoon walking tour.
 Tonight, gather with your A&K Expedition Team for a welcome cocktail reception and dinner to celebrate the start of your adventure.Fairmont Queen Elizabeth | Meals: D

-In 1906, polar explorer Roald Amundsen became the first person to successfully cross the entire Northwest Passage.
-Start your voyage exactly where Amundsen did — along the stunning West Coast of Greenland and north into Baffin Bay, which you explore for six days.
+In 1906, polar explorer Roald Amundsen became the first person to successfully cross the entire Northwest Passage under sail.
+Start your voyage exactly where Amundsen did — along the stunning West Coast of Greenland and north into Baffin Bay, which you explore for five days.
 Your enrichment and lecture program also begins, offering the first of many opportunities to delve deeper into the story of this dramatic and remote region.

 Based on ice, weather and sea conditions, your captain and expedition crew determine the day’s best sightseeing opportunities, which may include: